alexanderatallah/window.ai/README.md

 ### Reference

-Better version coming soon.
+Better version of this section coming.
 In the meantime, all public types, including error messages, are documented in [this file](/apps/extension/src/public-interface.ts).
 There are just two functions in the library:

 **Current model**: get the user's currently preferred model ID.
 ```ts